Travel in Austria

 Please note: The tour is in German, but you receive a short information sheet in English.

-Essential Additional Information for Visiting the Emperor’s Villa
+Essential Additional Information for Your Visit

 Opening Hours: Activity days and opening hours vary almost monthly.
 Click for detailed opening hours.